 Walking and Strengthening

 If you have trouble walking due to coordination or pain, aquatic therapy may be the solution for you.
 The ability to walk with less weight and resistance in the water can have significant improvements in one’s ability to walk.
 The resistance of the water strengthens a wide variety of muscles through the torso, pelvis and legs.
 The uniform resistance of the water also allows for unique feedback to the nervous system, improving coordination with walking.
-Contact us today at Wayne & Ardmore, PA centers to schedule your one on one consultation!
+Contact us today at our Wayne, PA center to schedule your one on one consultation!

 Conditions helped by aquatic therapy: